qrzn23/min/wip/magick/content.md

 <span class="align-right">(This is also an agonising appeal to the Earth, the Mother; for at this point of the ceremony the Adept should be torn from his mortal attachments, and die to himself in the orgasm of his operation.^[A thorough comprehension of Psycho-analysis will contribute notably to the proper appreciation of this Ritual.])</span>

 AEPE <span class="align-right">“Thou Exalted One!
-It (i.e. the spiritual “semen ? , the Adept’s secret ideas, drawn irresistibly from their “Hell”^[It is said among men that the word Hell deriveth from the word ‘helan’, to hele or conceal, in the tongue of the Anglo-Saxons.
+It (i.e. the spiritual “semen? , the Adept’s secret ideas, drawn irresistibly from their “Hell”^[It is said among men that the word Hell deriveth from the word ‘helan’, to hele or conceal, in the tongue of the Anglo-Saxons.
 That is, it is the concealed place, which since all things are in thine own self, is the unconscious.
 Liber CXI (Aleph) cap Aç] by the love of his Angel) leaps up; it leaps forth!^[But compare the use of the saine word in section C.]</span>

 DIATHARNA THORON <span class="align-right">“Lo! the out-splashing of the seeds of Immortality! ”</span>